kubernetes-sigs/kustomize/examples/transformerconfigs/images/README.md

 ### Adding a custom resource

 Consider a Custom Resource Definition(CRD) of kind `MyKind` with field
-- `.spec.runLatest.configuration.revisionTemplate.spec.container.image` referencing an image
+- `.spec.runLatest.container.image` referencing an image

 Add the following file to configure the images transformer for the CRD: